berkeley-dsep-infra/datahub/docs/admins/howto/calendar-scaler.rst

 The scheduler isn't perfect for us, especially when large classes have assignments due and a hub is flooded with students.
 This "hack" was introduced to improve cluster scaling prior to known events.

-These 'placeholder' nodes are used to keep the delay from GCP creating new node pools from impacting user logins, especially for larger classes.
+These 'placeholder' nodes are used to minimize the delay that occurs when GCP creates new node pools during mass user logins.
+This common, especially for larger classes.

 Structure
 =========